Week 12 NFL score predictions: A guide to best games, more

 Point spread: CAR -3.5 | Matchup quality: 62.8 (of 100)

 Brady Henderson's pick: The Seahawks' defense has gone three consecutive games without a takeaway, something that could have helped turn narrow defeats to the Chargers and Rams into victories.
-Seattle has shown an ability to take the ball away from opponents, doing it 16 times over the first seven games, but ending the drought won't be easy Sunday against Carolina, an offense whose 10 turnovers is tied for the third-fewest in the league.
+Seattle has shown an ability to take the ball away from opponents, doing it 16 times over the first seven games, but ending the drought won't be easy Sunday against Carolina, an offense whose 10 turnovers is tied for the third fewest in the league.
 Panthers 30, Seahawks 28

 David Newton's pick: The Panthers are 5-0 at home and have a 10-game winning streak at Bank of America Stadium.
 The big difference is turnovers.
-Defensively, Carolina has forced 13 at home to only two on the road, and offensively, it has made only three at home compared to seven on the road.
-Stopping the Seattle run is also going to be key.
-The Panthers are giving up only 78.2 yards on the ground at home compared to 116.6 away.
+Defensively, Carolina has forced 13 at home to only two on the road, and offensively, it has made only three at home compared with seven on the road.
+Stopping the Seattle running game is also going to be key.
+The Panthers are giving up only 78.2 yards on the ground at home compared with 116.6 away.
 Panthers 21, Seahawks 17

 Woodson, Fox see Panthers getting back on track